babarrett/g80-9009/method-2-direct.md

     - a DB9 to PS/2 passive cable.
     - a DB9 to PS/2 passive cable and a PS/2 to USB passive adapter.
     - a DB9 to PS/2 passive cable and a Soarer PS/2 to USB converter.
-    (See the next method: Direct+Soarer method #3 for information on this this option)
+    (See the next method: Direct+Soarer method #3 for information on this this option.)
 * Can End up with a PS/2 or USB option, your choice
 * The built in functions, display commands (on the fly macro creation, calculator) should all still work.
 TODO: test this.